frontenddogma/css-optimization-basics/manuscript/operation.md

 #### Shorthands

-Shorthands—CSS declarations that combine other declarations, like `font`, `border`, and `animation`—are a very useful part of CSS because they help to make CSS more minimal-simple.
+Shorthands—CSS declarations that combine other declarations, like `font`, `border`, or `animation`—are a very useful part of CSS because they help to make CSS more minimal-simple.
 They allow us to write less code though not necessarily more understandable code—a situation that perhaps made one camp declare that [CSS shorthands were an anti-pattern](https://csswizardry.com/2016/12/css-shorthand-syntax-considered-an-anti-pattern/), and the other say [they weren’t](https://meiert.com/en/blog/css-shorthands/).

 Modifying what I put to protocol as a part of that other camp, they’re both.